-As the University commences online classes, where possible, tutorials and other classes may be transferred to Zoom.
-To confirm whether this is the case for your class, please contact your subject coordinator.
+Lectures, tutorials and other classes may delivered online this Semester via Zoom.
+To confirm whether this is the case for your class, please double check your timetable in Allocate+ and visit your subject on the LMS.
+If you’re still unsure, contact your subject coordinator.

 If you do need to use Zoom, this article should help clear up some of the major questions or common mistakes people make.
 If you don’t find the answer you’re looking for below, visit the IT Support team’s guide to Zoom.